DavidWells/davidwells.io-v1/content/blog/2019-05-09-netlify-year-one.md

 - [Progressive Form enhancement with serverless functions](https://github.com/DavidWells/progressive-enhancement-form-functions)
 - [Cache me outside](https://github.com/DavidWells/cache-me-outside)

-and then some...
+And then some...

 ## 👨‍💻 Netlify CLI

 One of my favorite projects was re-building the [Netlify CLI](https://github.com/netlify/cli).

-A green field project is always fun & crafting CLI experiences is a hobby of mine.
+A greenfield project is always fun & crafting CLI experiences is a hobby of mine.
 (Weird hobbies I know)

-The wonderful [Bret Comnes](https://twitter.com/bcomnes), [Swyx](https://twitter.com/swyx) and myself hacked away at building a new CLI experience that we thought people would love.
+The wonderful [Bret Comnes](https://twitter.com/bcomnes), [Swyx](https://twitter.com/swyx), and I hacked away at building a new CLI experience that we thought people would love.

 <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/work/netlify-cli-docs-site.jpg" />